-"Such a strength in debate was never before found on a Treasury bench," said Mr. Tadpole; "the other side will be dumfounded."
+'Such a strength in debate was never before found on a Treasury bench,' said Mr. Tadpole; 'the other side will be dumbfounded.'

-"And what do you put our numbers at now?" inquired Mr. Taper.
+'And what do you put our numbers at now?' inquired Mr. Taper.

-"Would you take fifty-five for our majority?" rejoined Mr. Tadpole.
+'Would you take fifty-five for our majority?' rejoined Mr. Tadpole.

-"It is not so much the tail they have, as the excuse their junction will be for the moderate, sensible men to come over," said Taper.
-"Our friend, Sir Everard for example, it would settle him."
+'It is not so much the tail they have, as the excuse their junction will be for the moderate, sensible men to come over,' said Taper.
+'Our friend Sir Everard for example, it would settle him.'

-"He is a solemn impostor," rejoined Mr. Tadpole; "but he is a Baronet and a county member, and very much looked up to by the Wesleyans.
-The other men, I know, have refused him a peerage."
+'He is a solemn impostor,' rejoined Mr. Tadpole; 'but he is a baronet and a county member, and very much looked up to by the Wesleyans.
+The other men, I know, have refused him a peerage.'

-"And we might hold out judicious hopes," said Taper.
+'And we might hold out judicious hopes,' said Taper.

-"No one can do that better than you," said Tadpole.
-"I am apt to say too much about those things."
+'No one can do that better than you,' said Tadpole.
+'I am apt to say too much about those things.'

-"I make it a rule never to open my mouth on such subjects," said Taper.
-"A nod or a wink will speak volumes.
-An affectionate pressure of the hand will sometimes do a great deal; and I have promised many a peerage without committing myself by an ingenious habit of deference which cannot be mistaken by the future noble."
+'I make it a rule never to open my mouth on such subjects,' said Taper.
+'A nod or a wink will speak volumes.
+An affectionate pressure of the hand will sometimes do a great deal; and I have promised many a peerage without committing myself, by an ingenious habit of deference which cannot be mistaken by the future noble.'

-"I wonder what they will do with Rigby," said Tadpole.
+'I wonder what they will do with Rigby,' said Tadpole.

-"He wants a good deal," said Taper.
+'He wants a good deal,' said Taper.

-"I tell you what, Mr. Taper; the time is gone by when a Marquess of Monmouth was Letter A. No. 1."
+'I tell you what, Mr. Taper, the time is gone by when a Marquess of Monmouth was Letter A, No. 1.'

-"Very true, Mr. Tadpole.
-A wise man would do well now to look to the great middle class, as I said the other day to the electors of Shabbyton."
+'Very true, Mr. Tadpole.
+A wise man would do well now to look to the great middle class, as I said the other day to the electors of Shabbyton.'

-"I had sooner be supported by the Wesleyans," said Mr. Tadpole, "than by all the Marquesses in the peerage."
+'I had sooner be supported by the Wesleyans,' said Mr. Tadpole, 'than by all the marquesses in the peerage.'

-"At the same time," said Mr. Taper, "Rigby is a considerable man.
-If we want a slashing article "
+'At the same time,' said Mr. Taper, 'Rigby is a considerable man.
+If we want a slashing article--'

-"Pooh!" said Mr. Tadpole.
-"He is quite gone by.
+'Pooh!' said Mr. Tadpole.
+'He is quite gone by.
 He takes three months for his slashing articles.
-Give me a man who can write a leader.
-Rigby can't write a leader."
+Give me the man who can write a leader.
+Rigby can't write a leader.'

-"Very few can," said Mr. Taper.
-"However, I don't think much of the Press.
+'Very few can,' said Mr. Taper.
+'However, I don't think much of the press.
 Its power is gone by.
-They overdid it."
+They overdid it.'

-"There is Tom Chudleigh," said Tadpole.
-"What is he to have?"
+'There is Tom Chudleigh,' said Tadpole.
+'What is he to have?'

-"Nothing, I hope," said Taper.
-"I hate him.
-A coxcomb! cracking his jokes and laughing at us."
+'Nothing, I hope,' said Taper.
+'I hate him.
+A coxcomb!
+Cracking his jokes and laughing at us.'

-"He has done a good deal for the party, though," said Tadpole.
-"That, to be sure, is only an additional reason for throwing him over, as he is too far committed to venture to oppose us.
-But I am afraid from something that dropped to-day, that Sir Robert thinks he has claims."
+'He has done a good deal for the party, though,' said Tadpole.
+'That, to be sure, is only an additional reason for throwing him over, as he is too far committed to venture to oppose us.
+But I am afraid from something that dropped to-day, that Sir Robert thinks he has claims.'

-"We must stop them," said Taper, growing pale.
-"Fellows like Chudleigh when they once get in, are always in one's way.
-I have no objection to young noblemen being put forward, for they are preferred so rapidly, and then their fathers die, that in the long run they do not practically interfere with us."
+'We must stop them,' said Taper, growing pale.
+'Fellows like Chudleigh, when they once get in, are always in one's way.
+I have no objection to young noblemen being put forward, for they are preferred so rapidly, and then their fathers die, that in the long run they do not practically interfere with us.'

-"Well, his name was mentioned," said Tadpole.
-"There is no concealing that."
+'Well, his name was mentioned,' said Tadpole.
+'There is no concealing that.'

-"I will speak to Earwig," said Taper.
-"He shall just drop into Sir Robert's ear by chance, that Chudleigh used to quiz him in the smoking room.
-Those little bits of information do a great deal of good."
+'I will speak to Earwig,' said Taper.
+'He shall just drop into Sir Robert's ear by chance, that Chudleigh used to quiz him in the smokingroom.
+Those little bits of information do a great deal of good.'

-"Well, I leave him to you," said Tadpole.
-"I am heartily with you in keeping out all fellows like Chudleigh.
-They are very well for opposition; but in office we don't want wits."
+'Well, I leave him to you,' said Tadpole.
+'I am heartily with you in keeping out all fellows like Chudleigh.
+They are very well for opposition; but in office we don't want wits.'

-"And when shall we have the answer from Knowsley?" inquired Taper.
-"You anticipate no possible difficulty?"
+'And when shall we have the answer from Knowsley?' inquired Taper.
+'You anticipate no possible difficulty?'